 Look how much fun you’ll have!
 Or maybe your children.
 You should probably go down on your own first.
 You know just to make sure it’s appropriate for the kids.

-I guess that says something about this slide at Riviera’s feature pool since it actually does look like fun to me.
+I guess that says something about this slide at Riviera’s feature pool since it actually does look like fun.
 Maybe next time I stay here, I’ll report back to you on how it went.
 Maybe.

 Speaking of staying at the newer resort, Resorts Gal has a full resort review of Disney’s Riviera, including our room and overall thoughts.

-Anyway, behind the water slide is the S’l Vous Play area for children.
+Anyway, behind the water slide is the S’il Vous Play area for children.
 S’il Vous Play is an interactive water play area that features characters from Fantasia.